daniel-barbu/miniclip-8BallPool-trainer/README.md

 # miniclip-8BallPool-trainer<sub>(chrome+firefox)</sub>
-This is a HTML overlay that can help you train your aim on Miniclip's 8 Ball Pool browser game.
+miniclip-8BallPool-trainer is a HTML overlay that can help you train your aim on Miniclip's 8 Ball Pool browser game.
 Also has the zoom capabilities of [miniclip-8BallPool-maximizer](https://github.com/daniel-barbu/miniclip-8BallPool-maximizer).

 ### How to use